 Rev 13:15.
 He (USA) was granted power to give breath to the image of the beast (papacy), that the image of the beast should both speak and cause as many as would not worship the image of the beast to be killed.
 (USA and the papacy shall take part in a union to persecute the saints who keep the Ten Commandments of God and the faith of Jesus Christ Rev 12:17.
 14:12.
 The image to the beast is related to the opposite of those who keep the Ten Commandments of God and the faith of Jesus Christ i.e., Sunday worship with the papacy at the head of all Christian churches in the new worlds order).

-“Speaking” in prophecy is related to Persecution with the intent of destroying those who refuse to obey religious edicts from the USA.
-The USA will speak like a dragon using persecution against those who refuse to bow down to her policies introducing false worship.
-The papacy persecuted the saints during the Middle Ages and over 50 million members of the Roman Catholic Church were killed because they believed in the Bible and not the pope’s false religious doctrines.
+“Speaking” in prophecy is related to laws backed up with persecution, with the intent of destroying those who refuse to obey religious edicts from the USA.
+The USA will speak like a dragon using laws and persecution against those who refuse to bow down to her policies introducing false worship.
+The papacy introduced laws persecuting the saints during the Middle Ages and over 50 million members of the Roman Catholic Church were killed because they believed in the Bible and not the pope’s false religious doctrines.
 The papacy spoke pompous words against the Most High God by using God´s authority and saying he is the vicar of God on earth and God´s decision and the pope´s decision are the same.

 Rev 13:5.
 And was given to him a mouth speaking great things and blasphemy.